 Our deferred tax assets, such as a domestic Net Operating Loss ("NOL"), are reduced by an offsetting valuation allowance based on judgmental assessment of available evidence if we are unable to conclude that it is more likely than not that some or all of the related deferred tax assets will be realized.
-If we are able to conclude it is more likely than not that we will realize a future benefit from a deferred tax asset based upon our estimates of future taxable income, we will reduce the related valuation allowance by an amount equal to the estimated quantity of income taxes we would pay in cash if we were not to utilize the deferred tax asset in the future.
+If we are able to conclude it is more likely than not that we will realize a future benefit from a deferred tax asset, we will reduce the related valuation allowance by an amount equal to the estimated quantity of income taxes we would pay in cash if we were not to utilize the deferred tax asset in the future.
 The first time this occurs in a given jurisdiction, it will result in a net deferred tax asset on our consolidated balance sheets and an income tax benefit of equal magnitude in our statement of operations in the period we make the determination.
 In future periods, we will then recognize as income tax expense the estimated quantity of income taxes we would have paid in cash had we not utilized the related deferred tax asset.
 The corresponding journal entry will be a reduction of our deferred tax asset.
 If there is a change regarding our tax position in the future, we will make a corresponding adjustment to the related valuation allowance.
-For example, if we were to conclude our estimates of future taxable income were not sufficient and thus we were no longer more likely than not to utilize deferred tax assets recognized on our consolidated balance sheets, we would increase the valuation allowance affiliated with these deferred tax assets and recognize an income tax expense of an equal magnitude in our statement of operations.
-At December 31, 2013, we had generated cumulative three year income before income taxes as well as eight consecutive years of federal taxable income and concluded we were more likely than not to utilize deferred tax assets recognized on our consolidated balance sheets as of such date.
-If we were to experience another loss before income taxes in 2014, we expect we would conclude we were not more likely than not to utilize deferred tax assets recognized on our consolidated balance sheets, increase our valuation allowance affiliated with these deferred tax assets to an amount equal to the deferred tax assets and recognize an income tax expense of equal magnitude in our statement of operations.